 For information on events, happenings, and more ideas for what to do in Dublin, take a look at the official Visit Dublin website.
 If your travels are taking you elsewhere in Ireland, check out the official Ireland tourism website and our recommended two week itinerary for the UK and Ireland which includes Dublin.

-A popular day trip from Dublin is a visit to the Cliffs of Moher, and you can read about our own experience doing that.
+There are several great day trips you can take from Dublin.
+For instance we’ve done a day trip to the Cliffs of Moher.
 Day tours also visit Belfast and the Northern Ireland Coast which has fantastic attractions like the Giant’s Causeway, Titanic Museum, and the Dark Hedges.

 If you are looking for a guidebook, you might want to get a copy of the Rick Steves’ Dublin Snapshot Guide or latest Ireland guidebook.
 For a good street map to help you navigate Dublin’s city center, we personally love the laminated Streetwise maps by Michelin.